 Be sure your filter has had their performance verified by the Association of Home Appliance Manufacturers.
 (AHAM).
 This trade organization is recognized by the American National Standard Institute.
 Consumers rating play a role in their being rated and approved as well.

-While these filters may improve air quality and reduce viral, bacterial and particulate particle load, the Environmental Protection Agency (EPA) stated they should not be used alone but can be part of an overall strategy for protecting people indoors such as hand washing, distancing and better ventilation.
+Therefore, these filters may improve air quality and reduce viral.
+In addition, bacterial and particulate particle load.
+The Environmental Protection Agency (EPA) stated they should not be used alone.
+However, can be part of an overall strategy for protecting people indoors such as hand washing, distancing and better ventilation.

 The EPA stated “When used properly, air purifiers can help reduce airborne contaminants including viruses in a home or confined space.
 However, by itself, a portable air cleaner is not enough to protect people from COVID-19.
 When used along with other best practices recommended by the Centers for Disease Control and Prevention, operating an air cleaner can be part of a plan to protect yourself and your family.”
 Ventilation is key.

-The EPA states: “Opening windows and doors (when the weather permits), operating window or attic fans, or running a window air conditioner with the vent control open increases the outdoor ventilation rate in a home.
-Do not open windows and doors if doing so poses a safety or health risk to children or other family members (e.g., risk of falling or triggering asthma symptoms).
-Local bathroom or kitchen fans that exhaust air outdoors and remove contaminants directly from the room where the fan is located also increase the outdoor air ventilation rate.”
+The EPA states: “Opening windows and doors (when the weather permits), operating window or attic fans.
+Furthermore, running a window air conditioner with the vent control open increases the outdoor ventilation rate in a home.
+Do not open windows and doors if doing so poses a safety or health risk other family members (e.g., risk triggering asthma symptoms).
+Local bathroom or kitchen fans that exhaust air outdoors and remove contaminants directly from the room.
+Where the fan is located also increase the outdoor air ventilation rate.

-To stay young and healthy, breathing clean air is an imperative prevention strategy to reduce the incidence of infection and chronic illness.
+To stay young and healthy, breathing clean air is an imperative prevention strategy.
+However, to reduce the incidence of infection and chronic illness.
 For a more comprehensive preventive health strategy, consult with a functional medicine physician at HowToLiveYounger.com